tensorpack/tensorpack/docs/tutorial/trainer.md

    * Do not modify the reuse option (e.g., by `scope.reuse_variables()`) of a variable scope that is not created by you.
 This affects other's code.
 You can always open new scopes if you need the reuse option.
-4. It cannot create scopes or variables containing the name 'tower', as it is reserved for special use.
+5. It must not create scopes or variables containing the name 'tower', as it is reserved for special use.

 These conventions are easy to follow, and most layer wrappers (e.g., tf.layers/slim/tensorlayer) do follow them.
 Note that certain Keras layers do not follow these conventions and will need some workarounds if used within tensorpack.